 - Involving animals

 - Encouraging movement and exercise

 - Developing healthy relationships

-Conquest started its journey nearly 50 years ago in 1965 when 3 people bought 2 ponies (Adam & Eve) to offer riding sessions to the disabled residents at Sandhill Park, a residential home near Bishops Lydeard.
-The group went from strength to strength, quickly grew in popularity, and became an affiliated RDA Centre (Riding for the Disabled Association) in 1971.
+Conquest started its journey over 50 years ago (in 1965) when 3 people bought 2 ponies (Adam & Eve) to offer riding sessions to the disabled residents at Sandhill Park, a residential home near Bishops Lydeard in Somerset.
+The group went from strength to strength, quickly growing in popularity, and became an affiliated RDA Centre (Riding for the Disabled Association) in 1971.
 We moved to our current location (Conquest Farm) in 1995 and formed ‘Conquest Centre for Disabled Riders’ which became a Limited company in 2004.
-In 2015 our name became ‘Conquest Centre’.
+In 2015 we became an independent charity named ‘Conquest Centre’.

 For the last 10 years we have been somewhat ‘in limbo’ due to our landlords’ planned retirement from farming and the younger generation taking over the farm thus forcing the need for us to relocate.
 We have been on a long journey, however are delighted to confirm that we are now able to stay at our current location (Conquest Farm near Norton Fitzwarren, Somerset).

 Staying at our current location brings a different set of opportunities and challenges as we wish to improve and develop the site to really make it the centre our clients and animals need it to be.
 Thankfully, our new Landlords are enthusiastically engaged with the charity and supportive of our work.
 Plans are in motion with some improvements already completed; a new Coronavirus (COVID-19) appropriate reception, an improved office layout and the lower car park has been tarmacked which will make a significant difference to everyone visiting the site, particularly those confined to wheelchairs as the previous car park surface was rutted, uneven and quite steep in places.